swsnr/dotfiles/pop-shell/launcher/vscode/README.md

 Clone this repo to `$HOME/.local/share/pop-shell/launcher/vscode` and login again.

 You need Python 3.9 and PyGObject.
-Install [python-systemd] for better user journal logging  for debugging purposes.
+Install [python-systemd][1] for better user journal logging  for debugging purposes.

 [1]: https://github.com/systemd/python-systemd